Social Security and Supplemental Security Income

 Work history required?
 No Yes (sufficient work credits) No (parent must have work history)

 Financial need test?
-Yes (income & asset limits apply) No (but work earnings are limited) No (but work earnings are limited)
+Yes (income and asset limits apply) No (but work earnings are limited) No (but work earnings are limited)

 Disability onset requirement Any age Must meet Social Security rules Disability must begin before age 22